 In his latest Ecosystem column, Antony Savvas charts recent developments at the edge and new ownership for IoT corporate verticals.

-Partnerships have become a key focus for Vodafone Business’ strategy in recent times, and we have previously covered the company’s partnership with IBM and there is a newer partnership with Google – where Vodafone is moving data processing and storage from its own premises to Google Cloud, and using Google’s real time analysis tools to develop new services for business clients.
+Partnerships have become a key focus for Vodafone Business’ strategy in recent times, and we have previously covered the hardware development company partnership with IBM and there is a newer partnership with Google – where Vodafone is moving data processing and storage from its own premises to Google Cloud, and using Google’s real time analysis tools to develop new services for business clients.
 We and our embedded hardware developers are always ready to provide you with hardware development and firmware development services.

 In the latest move at the edge, there is now a collaboration with Amazon Web Services (AWS) to “bring edge computing closer to customers”.
 Vodafone is the first telco to make AWS Wavelength available in Europe.
 The first regions to benefit will be the UK and Germany, with further expansion to come in other European markets.